xuxiaoooo/ABAFnet/README.md

 This repository contains the implementation of our proposed **ABAFnet**, a novel integrated speech feature attention-based recurrent network for efficient depression detection and analysis.
 The main goal of this project is to provide an accurate and efficient approach for detecting depression using speech data.

-_**Note:** The code we released is not fully final in some details, some parts are debug versions of the code, just the model structure parts are latest.
-Due to our concern about data privacy, we have hidden the part about the data, please contact us by email if you need._
+_**Note:** The code we released is not compelete in some detail due to the data privacy, but the model structure parts are Complete Edition.
+For our concern about data privacy, we have hidden the part about the data, please contact us by email if you need._

 ---